DevOps aims to remove silos between developers and IT operations personnel to ensure faster software delivery. But, wait a sec. Where's the Sec?

 Through threat modeling, security can gather information on new vulnerabilities to inform developers' security tasks.
 When security engineers create a threat model, Shostack said, they put on their hacker hats to describe the kill chain of an application: how an attacker breaks into an app, persists within the app and then achieves their nefarious objectives.
 With threat models, security can share attacker patterns of behavior with developers, rather than dictate new developer security tasks without explanation.

-"Security people should endeavor to build out this broad, deep knowledge about threats [and] countermeasures that we can supply to the DevOps teams as they're building features so that they get built the best way the time," Shostack said.
+"Security people should endeavor to build out this broad, deep knowledge about threats [and] countermeasures that we can supply to the DevOps teams as they're building features so that they get built the best way the first time," Shostack said.

 Though, he added, developers should perform their own composition analysis to identify vulnerabilities; it helps inform them on which components to use.
 With composition analysis tools, developers can automate checks against vulnerability databases, such as the Common Vulnerabilities and Exposures list and National Vulnerability Database.